Robbins v. Lower Merion School District: Other ramifications

 An "LMSD is Watching You" Facebook page was started, and within days had hundreds of members.
 At the same time, parody T-shirts were already being sold on the net, including one featuring the ominous red camera eye of HAL 9000 from the science fiction movie 2001: A Space Odyssey, inside the school district's circular logo.

 Both The Philadelphia Inquirer and The New York Times reported that: "With a mop of brown hair and clad in a black T-shirt and jeans, Blake Robbins smiled when told the suit had earned him a Wikipedia page."

 The litigation also prompted a "What's Wrong With People?" segment on the Dr. Phil show.
 The British news organization The Register reported that: "The U.K. agency in charge of IT in UK schools has insisted there is no chance of the government's free laptops program exposing the bedroom activities of British students."

 The litigation also prompted new legislation in New Jersey, sponsored by New Jersey State Senator Donald Norcross.
 "Big Brother has no place in our schools.
 It's the administration's job to educate, not monitor their students," said Norcross.
 New Jersey's "Anti-Big Brother Act" (S-2057) was signed into law by New Jersey Governor Chris Christie on April 15, 2013.
 The law requires New Jersey school districts to notify students (and their parents) who receive electronic devices from their school that their activities may be monitored or recorded.
 It subjects a school district that fails to comply with the law's requirements to a fine of $250 per student, per incident.

+The litigation led to the 2025 documentary "Spy High", directed by Jody McVeigh-Schultz, that focuses on this lawsuit and also investigates other schools still using monitoring software to monitor online activity.